 3D ANIMATION 100 - TERM NAMES

-Term 1 3D interface study
+Term 1 Navigating 3D space

-Term 2 3D modeling techniques
+Term 2 3D modelling

-Term 3 3D shading & rendering
+Term 3 3D shading

-Term 4 3D animation fundamentals
+Term 4 3D in motion

 To familiarise the student with the history and development of the 3D medium, its production process and the latest industry standard software.
 The series of practical exercises will help the student understand the 3D software environment, while the theoretical support will assist the student in realising the value of the skill.